mchalupa/dg/doc/llvm-slicer.md

 ### Slicing criteria

-The `slicing_criterion` is a call-site of some function or `ret` to slice with respect to the return value of the entry function.
-Alternatively, if the program was compiled with `-g` option, you can also use `line:variable` as slicing criterion.
-Slicer then will try finding a use of the variable on the provided line and marks this use as slicing criterion (if found). `llvm-slicer` should then inform you that it matched a slicing criterion with a given instruction.
+The `slicing_criterion` is either a call-site of a function or `ret` to slice with respect to the return value of the main function.
+Alternatively, if the program was compiled with the `-g` option, you can also use `line:variable` as slicing criterion.
+Slicer will then try to find a use of the variable on the provided line and mark this use, if found, as a slicing criterion. `llvm-slicer` should then inform you that it matched a slicing criterion with a given instruction.
 If no line is provided (e.g. `:x`), then the variable is considered to be a global variable.
 You can provide a comma-separated list of slicing criteria, e.g.: `-c crit1,crit2,crit3`.